 This is a short breakdown of what is required for compliance to these imperatives.
 For further investigation into the specifics, feel free to look at the LPC website for all of the information related to the imperative requirements.

-The summary includes a little of what we have done to comply.
+The summary below includes a little of what we have done to comply.
+Our case study can be found at the mafi Living Product Challenge page.

 Responsible place confirms you haven’t built your factory in a natural area, which could disrupt a crucial local ecology or a place that has value as a undisturbed place.